 Pipeline and right of way permits

-If you’re working near a FortisBC high pressure pipeline, crossing the high pressure pipeline or planning activities within a FortisBC right of way, BC laws, regulations and land interests require you to get written permission from FortisBC first.
+If you’re working near a FortisBC high pressure pipeline, crossing the high pressure pipeline or planning activities within a FortisBC right of way, B.C. laws, regulations and land interests require you to get written permission from FortisBC first.

 What is a right of way?

-A right of way is a defined corridor that contains one or more high-pressure natural gas pipelines and passes through private property, Crown lands and Indigenous lands.
 A statutory right of way agreement between the landowner and FortisBC is registered on the title of the property, which allows us to access the right of way and restrict uses or activities that could compromise our ability to access, maintain, inspect or operate the pipeline to the safety standards and regulations we’re required to follow.

 If you have questions about a right of way or need a copy of the agreement for your property, check with your local Land Title Office or email us at [email protected].